KodeFu/cse674/hw2/hw2/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////
 SUPER SHORT HOW-TO

 - Run by exectuing hw2.exe.
-No arguments needed. hw2/Release/hw2.exe
+No arguments needed.
+This will run all sorts for all iterations using data files mentioned below. hw2/Release/hw2.exe

 - Data files used by hw2.exe are: